Minimal types in stable Banach spaces: Wide types over Banach spaces

 \begin{lem} Let \lseq{\pi}{i}{\lam} be an increasing chain of wide partial types.
 Then $\pi = \bigcup_{i<\lam}\pi_i$ is wide. \end{lem} \begin{prf} We use compactness as in the proof of Proposition \ref{prp:wideextend}.
 That is, let $\Lambda(\bold x)$ be as there, and let

 Clearly $\Gamma$ is finitely satisfiable, hence consistent, so the union $\pi$ is wide.

 \end{prf}

 \begin{thm} (Existence of Wide Types).
-Let $\pi(x)$ be a wide partial type, $A$ a set containing the domain of $\pi$, $\Delta$ a collection of formulae closed under connectives.
-Then there exists a complete $\Delta$-type $p$ over $A$ containing $\pi$ which is wide. \end{thm}
+Let $\pi(x)$ be a wide partial type over a set $A$, $\Delta$ a collection of formulae closed under connectives.
+Then there exists a complete wide $\Delta$-type $p$ over $A$ extending $\pi$. \end{thm}